Diogo1457/happy-audio/README.md

-# 🎵 Music Accelerator CLI/GUI
+# 🎵 Music and Video Accelerator CLI/GUI

-**Make your music faster and happier with a simple command-line tool!**
+**Make your videos and audios faster and happier with a simple command-line tool!**

 ---